syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 //Create a new Word document.
 using (WordDocument document = new WordDocument())
 {
-    //Add one section and paragraph in document. document.EnsureMinimal();
+    //Add one section and paragraph to the document. document.EnsureMinimal();
     //Add a table to the Word document.
     WTable table = document.LastSection.AddTable() as WTable;